lananovikova10/diplodoc-example/docs/en/about.md

 ### Flow Integration
 Stream enables the use of Kotlin Flow for managing streaming responses, which is ideal for handling large or continuous data updates.

-[*Kotlinx Coroutines]: Kotlin Coroutines are a concurrency design pattern that allows you to write asynchronous code as if it were synchronous.
+[*Kotlinx-Coroutines]: Kotlin Coroutines are a concurrency design pattern that allows you to write asynchronous code as if it were synchronous.
 They provide a way to perform tasks in parallel without the need for complex thread management or callback chains, making your code more straightforward and easier to understand.